-One of the obvious traits of mammals is their ability to adapt to almost any environment and climates in the world.
-We find mammals living in forests, deserts, polar regions and pretty much everywhere in between that is because there are so many different species with such varied adaptations.
+One of the obvious traits of mammals is their ability to adapt to almost any environment and climate globally.
+We find mammals living in forests, deserts, polar regions, and pretty much everywhere in between that is because there are so many different species with such varied adaptations.

-The cold-blooded nature of the amphibians, and their reliance on water, means that they aren’t able to colonize so many habitats and regions.
+The cold-blooded nature of the amphibians, and their reliance on water, means that they cannot colonize so many habitats and regions.
 Temperate zones with plenty of freshwater pools offer a great habitat for frogs, toads, and newts.
 Beavers can play an important part in habitat management for frogs by creating the still pools via their dams.

 The colors on the porous skin of amphibians can vary dramatically.
-While many toads have darker skin to blend in with their surroundings, there are lots of frog species with an array of colors and patterns.
+While many toads have darker skin to blend in with their surroundings, there are many frog species with an array of colors and patterns.